georgewsinger/cljs-callback-heaven/README.md

                                                  (go (>! c res)))))) (<! c)))
 After a while, this becomes tiresome.

-# CLJS-Callback-Heaven
+# 3 The CLJS-Callback-Heaven Solution
-## A Shorter Notation for Jamming Error First Callbacks into Channels
+## 3.1 A Shorter Notation for Jamming Error First Callbacks into Channels

 A better way to go about javascript interop is to break the code above into tinier functions and introduce some new macros.
 First, we introduce the `(>? ..)` function to create a callback of arbitrary length, which then jams its first non-nil value into a channel.
 For example, if `c` is a channel, then `(>! c)` outputs the following callback function: